 Here are several key tips for successful homemade Imagawayaki:

-- Batter consistency should be similar to pancake batter for optimal results.
+- Ensure batter consistency resembles pancake batter for best results.

-- The amount of anko must be carefully measured to prevent overflow during cooking.
+- Measure anko carefully to prevent overflow during cooking.

-- Overstuffing leads to messy spillage and uneven cooking.
+- Avoid overstuffing to prevent spillage and uneven cooking.